-Electives (27-29 credits)
+Electives (22 credits minimum)

-A minimum of 27 credits of elective coursework are required, taken from graduate level courses offered within the SPH or other departments at OHSU or PSU.
-At least 12 of these credits must be completed in elective quantitative methods courses, and 15-17 credits must be completed in other elective courses representing areas of research emphasis or interest.
-Although it is expected that most elective coursework will be completed before Advancement to Candidacy (explained in the next section), elective coursework may be completed after the proposal defense.
-Currently, approved elective courses are listed in the tables below
+A total of at least 22 credits of elective coursework are required, taken from graduate level courses offered within the SPH or other departments at OHSU or PSU.
+At least 12 of these credits must be completed in elective quantitative methods courses, and at least 10 credits must be completed in other elective courses representing areas of research emphasis or interest.
+Approved elective courses are listed in the tables below and can be found in the appendices of the Program Planner document.